Sebb767/SiSC/design.md

 ### File Metadata

 References on previous file version, public key used for encryption, hash and replication status.
+Stored at the files.

+### Actual Data

+Nothing unexpected.
+Data stored on the given file system.
+Maybe encrypted, may be encrypted twice (storage node encryption, user encryption).